rwpalmer/tzLib/examples/tzLib_201/tzLib_201_README.md

 tzLib_201 is an advanced code sample.
-It is designed to answer the following
-questions:
+It demonstrates:
-	-	How can the the time zone ID be changed while the device is running?
+	-	How the time zone ID be changed while the device is running?
-	-	How can we emulate DST changes for application testing?
+	-	How we can emulate DST changes for application testing?
+    -   How to access the data that tzLib downloads

+ A SERIAL MONITOR IS REQUIRED TO DISPLAY tzLIb201 OUTPUT.

 You will find two serial monitor captures below.
+These provide some sense for the data that this firmware displays.
 In the first capture, we opt to change time zone.
 That gives us a list of time zones to choose from.
 The capture shows that we selected time zone t, which is Australia/Tasmania.
 That time zone has a DST transition scheduled for 2AM Sunday October 1st, 2017.
 At that time, they will move from standard time to DST.

 In the second capture, we opt to perform that DST transition NOW.
 The top portion of the capture shows how the settings were before the transition, and the second half shows the settings after the transition.

-Note that there are no DST transitions pending after the transition.
-After each transition occurs, the following transition time will be recalculated and posted to the HTTP server. tzLib will then download the new date and post it into EEPROM.
-This will be done on a routine data refresh cycle, or when the device is rebooted.
+Note that shows that there are no DST transitions pending after the transition.

-Note: The bottom time zone ID listed in the time zone selection menu is invalid.
-That is intentional ... for testing purposes.
+This will be corrected when tzLib performs the next refresh cycle, or the next time the device is rebooted ... whichever comes first.
+Refresh cycles occur roughly three weeks apart for timezones with DST, and nine weeks apart for timezones without DST.